Johnny Ace

 John Marshall Alexander Jr. (June 9, 1929 – December 25, 1954), known by the stage name Johnny Ace, was an American rhythm-and-blues singer.
 He had a string of hit singles in the mid-1950s.
 He emerged as a prominent figure in postwar R&B and gained fame with hits such as "My Song", "Cross My Heart", and "Pledging My Love".
 Ace's smooth vocal style and romantic ballads made him a popular artist, particularly on R&B radio stations and jukeboxes.
 At the height of his career, he toured extensively and was regarded as one of the most promising young stars in the genre.

-He died on Christmas Day 1954 by accidentally shooting himself backstage in Houston, Texas.
+He died on Christmas Day 1954 by accidentally shooting himself backstage in Houston, Texas at the age of 25.
 He remains a significant figure in early R&B history, with later artists covering his songs and citing him as an inspiration.

 "Pledging My Love", produced by Johnny Otis and featuring Otis on vibraphone, became a posthumous hit and has been recorded by numerous musicians across different genres.